Generic Name: proparacaine (proe-PAR-a-kane)

 Brand Name: Examples include Alcaine and Ophthetic

-Ophthetic drops is used for:
+Ophthetic drops are used for:

 Numbing the eye during certain procedures.